stylelint-scss/stylelint-scss/src/rules/at-if-closing-brace-space-after/README.md

 The [`fix` option](https://stylelint.io/user-guide/usage/options#fix) can automatically fix all of the problems reported by this rule.

-This rule might have conflicts with stylelint's core [`block-closing-brace-space-after`](https://stylelint.io/user-guide/rules/block-closing-brace-space-after) rule if the latter is set up in your `.stylelintrc` config file.
+This rule might have conflicts with Stylelint's core [`block-closing-brace-space-after`](https://stylelint.io/user-guide/rules/block-closing-brace-space-after) rule if the latter is set up in your `.stylelintrc` config file.

 ## Options